 Interests acquired in entities are consolidated from the date the Group acquires control and interests sold are de-consolidated from the date control ceases.
+2 Accounting principles and policies continued

 Transactions and balances between subsidiaries are eliminated and no profit before tax is taken on sales between subsidiaries until the products are sold to customers outside the Group.
 The relevant proportion of profits on transactions with joint ventures, joint operations and associates is also deferred until the products are sold to third parties.
 Transactions with non-controlling interests are recorded directly in equity.
 Deferred tax relief on unrealised intra-Group profit is accounted for only to the extent that it is considered recoverable.